geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 #### create: creating a feature type

 To begin, let's start by creating a new feature type in GeoMesa with the `create` command.
-The `create`  command takes three required flags and one optional:
+The `create`  command takes three required and one optional flag:

 **Required**